akshat2610/Simplified-NAT/README.md

 4) Compile the program using the command "g++ -o main main.cpp"
 5) Run the program using the command "main <nat_file_name> <flow_file_name>".
 Example "main NAT.txt FLOW.txt"

+A new file named OUTPUT will be created in the directory containing the output.

 NOTE: Include file formats in the file names.

 If I had more time, I would have